GoogleCloudPlatform/podcast/site/content/post/episode-127-sre-vs-devops-with-liz-fong-jones-and-seth-vargo/index.md

 Melanie is speaking at the [Understand Risk Forum](https://understandrisk.org/event/ur2018/) on May 17th, in Mexico City.

-{{< transcript "MARK: Hi, and welcome to episode number 127 of the weekly Google Cloud Platform podcast.
+{{< transcript "MARK: Hi, and welcome to episode number 127 of the weekly Google Cloud podcast.
 My name is Mark Mandel, and I'm here with my colleague, Melanie Warrick.
 How are you do, Melanie?" >}}

 MELANIE: I'm doing good, Mark.
 How are you doing?